SerwisantOnline/nginx-rate-limit/README.md

 This application has a locale instance working with each Nginx instance and is using a shared Redis database for sharing HTTP traffic status.

+By default, application is using client IP address as counter key.
+That means limits are applied to anonymous user identified with his IP.
+You can pass into configuration cookie names to be used as keys.
+If your application is using sessions and is issuing cookie like `PHPSESSID`,  `_session_id` it can be used to apply limit per user.
+You can also issue any other custom cookie from your application to identify a user.

 ## Requirements

 - Nginx (1.5.4+)